aguerrerolopez/aguerrerolopez.github.io/_portfolio/sshiba-maldi.md

 ---
-title: "Paper python code: Automatic antibiotic resistance prediction in Klebsiella pneumoniae based on MALDI-TOF mass spectra"
+title: "Python: Automatic antibiotic resistance prediction in Klebsiella pneumoniae based on MALDI-TOF mass spectra"
 excerpt: "KSSHIBA model tailored for the MALDI-TOF data to predict simultanously from which hospital is the data coming from and the resistance mechanism of every bacteria to ESBL or CP."
 collection: portfolio
 category: "Software"